Timeless Stories of El Salvador

 Timeless Stories of El Salvador is a series of fairytales and legends by Salvadoran author Federico Navarrete.
 The first volume was published in 2020 in Łódź, Poland, and the second was published in 2022 in Madrid, Spain.
 Both were published independently in collaboration with the Embassy of El Salvador in Germany.

+The collection has since expanded to include comparative cultural works such as Spanish Mirrors (2026), which was presented at the Rabat International Book Fair (SIEL) in Morocco.
+The event took place during Rabat's year as the UNESCO World Book Capital for 2026.

-Each volume contains thirty-one fairytales and legends from all over El Salvador.
+Each volume contains thirty-one fairy tales and legends from across El Salvador.
 The vast majority were written and interpreted informally on a blog during the writer's stay in Poland.
 The stories are based on his experiences in El Salvador and books, newspapers, encyclopedias, and blogs he read over the years.
 This series of books is the first collection of Salvadoran folklore in English.

+Spanish Mirrors introduces a comparative approach through ten thematic sections ("mirrors") and twenty stories that compare Salvadoran and Spanish legends.
+It is the first title in the series to be published in French, in addition to Spanish and English.

 The stories that make up Timeless Stories of El Salvador, the first series of books by Federico Navarrete, focus on urban, colonial, indigenous legends (from mainly Pipil, Maya, and Lenca origins) as well as stories that have been transmitted by oral tradition for generations.
 Each story was adapted using cultural intelligence to reach the non-Spanish-speaking population.

 The book collection was presented at the Buch Wien 2022 book fair in Vienna, Austria.
-As well as in a colloquium at the Cervantes Institute of Vienna where Carlos Reyes and Rodrigo Elgueta from Chile, Santiago Roncagliolo from Peru, and Alicia Giménez Bartlett from Spain took part.
-The presentations were made in collaboration with the Instituto Cervantes of Vienna and the Embassy of El Salvador in Austria.
-Additionally, in 2023, the series was presented at different events:
+As well as in a colloquium at the Instituto Cervantes in Vienna where Carlos Reyes and Rodrigo Elgueta from Chile, Santiago Roncagliolo from Peru, and Alicia Giménez Bartlett from Spain took part.
+The presentations were made in collaboration with the Instituto Cervantes in Vienna and the Embassy of El Salvador in Austria.
+Additionally, from 2023, the series has been presented at different events: